thufschmitt/tix-papers/contributions.md

 flexibility that Nix designer have decided to give to their language.

-Chosing an existing language also forced us to privilege practical aspects over theoretical types, and this has drawback as well as advantages.
+Chosing an existing language also forced us to privilege practical aspects over theoretical ones, and this has drawbacks as well as advantages.
 The main drawback is that we gave up having a system that is formally proved to be sound.
-For instance, we could have designed a type system in which record field selections are statically ensured always to suceed, but this would have meant to reject nearly all programs that use dynamic labels (which is a lot); likewise, gradual typing is used to shunt the type system rather than to insert explicit casts that dynamically check the soundness of programs as [Siek&Taha] do: in that sense
+For instance, we could have designed a type system in which record field selections are statically ensured always to succeed, but this would have meant to reject nearly all programs that use dynamic labels (which is a lot); likewise, gradual typing is used to shunt the type system rather than to insert explicit casts that dynamically check the soundness of programs as [Siek&Taha] do: in that sense